Parachutes/EMG_Classification/README.md

-  After all these packages have been successfully installed,
+  Once all these packages have been successfully installed and this repository has been cloned to the local, you can start to produce Dataset_A and Dataset_B (for more details about Dataset_A and Dataset_B please check the report) by simply executing "DataModification.py".

+    python3 DataModification.py

+This process usually takes around ten minutes and